top of page

 Digital Music Library Organization Tips

-Music listening methods have become very diverse, and include streaming, purchasing music digitally, physical formats such as CD, as well as the recent resurgence of vinyl.
-My primary listening method is purchasing music digitally, such as through the iTunes Store or Bandcamp, but I also use streaming via Spotify as method to explore new music.
-This page shares some practical tips that I use to organize and manage my digital music library, which is using the Apple Music app (i.e. the former iTunes) on macOS.
-Regardless of what software that you use, these tips can be applied in a similar manner to organize any digital music library.
-At first glance, some of these tips will appear to be obsessive, which is probably true, but they can be applied selectively.
-As explained further below, using some of these tips might also help transform your music listening experience.
+Music listening methods have become very diverse, and includes streaming, purchasing music digitally, and physical formats such as CD and the resurgence of vinyl.
+My primary listening method is purchasing music digitally, such as through the Apple iTunes Store or Bandcamp, but I also use streaming to explore new music.
+This page shares some practical tips that I use to organize and manage my digital music library, which is via the Apple Music app (i.e. the former iTunes) on macOS.
+Regardless of what software you use, any of these tips can be applied in a similar manner to organize any digital music library.
+At first glance, some of these tips will appear to be obsessive, which is probably true, but they can be selectively applied.
+As explained further below, using some of these tips might also help to transform your music listening experience.

 Tip #1: Consolidate the Genres

-The larger a digital music library becomes, some find it overwhelming just to browse through their music, and understand and manage what they have.
-When you buy music online or rip a CD into your library, a default genre is assigned, which some users do not change.
-As a result, some music libraries will easily exceed more than a dozen different genres, which might be challenging to browse.
-Another common issue is that different albums from the same artist might be assigned different default genres.
+The larger a digital music library becomes, some find it overwhelming to just browse through their music and manage what they have.
+One reason for this is that a default genre is assigned when you buy music online or rip a CD into your library, and some users do not change that default genre.
+As a result, some music libraries will easily exceed more than a dozen different genres, which can make it challenging to browse.
+Another common issue is that different albums from the same artist might be assigned to different genres, and this can even occur with songs from the same album.

 One of the first organization tips to consider is simplifying your library by consolidating and minimizing the number of genres.
-Almost all music library software, such as the Apple Music app for macOS (i.e. the former iTunes), allows you to change the genre for any album or song, and you can even create your own custom genre names.
-Shown to the left below is an example of an Apple Music library that has a dozen different default genres.
-Shown to the right is an example after consolidating it down to five genres, which actually are the genres that I use in my own library.
+Almost all music library software allows you to change the genre for any album or song, and you can even create your own custom genre names.
+Shown to the left below is an example of a music library with a dozen different default genres.
+Shown to the right is an example after consolidating it down to five genres.

 Before genre consolidation